c0wsaysmoo/plane-tracker-rgb-pi/README.md

 This also assumes the bridge is [soldered on the bonnet](https://learn.adafruit.com/assets/5772) if that's not the case youll have to be False under "HAT_PWM_ENABLED" in the config file

 When you use git to pull these files you'll have to move everything into a folder up. logos and files must be in the main folder ie /home/xxx/ not /home/xxx/plane-tracker-rgb-pi

+You'll have to move all the logos from logo2 into logo mv logo1/* logo/

 You'll need to fill out the config file.